babakkarimib/perfectengine/README.md

 <img src="./frame-6.png" alt="Screenshot">

-Note: On any platform if you just run the code you get the realtime demo.
+<b>Note</b>: On any platform if you just run the code you get the realtime demo.
 Here are the controls that are used in the realtime demo video:

 <ul>
   <li><b>Mouse left drag</b>: object rotation</li>